Sanzee/Sequence-Models/README.md

 However, this model adds character embeddings.

 Performance : 97.47% (Accuracy)
-# Models will be added in future
+# More Models will be added in future

 # Dependencies
 python 3.x